Articles

 Introduction

-Nanotechnology is nearly a household word, but it may be supplanted soon by technologies that allow us to .
-While nanotechnology operates at scales up to 100 nanometers (nm), or one-billionth of a meter, picotechnologies are almost unfathomably fine: working at a trillionth of a meter (European Commission, n.d.).
+Nanotechnology is nearly a household word, but it may be supplanted soon by techniques that allow us to manipulate matter at even smaller scales.
+While nanotech operates at scales up to 100 nanometers (nm), or one-billionth of a meter, picotechnologies are almost unfathomably fine: working at a trillionth of a meter (European Commission, n.d.).

 Here matter can be studied at the atomic and subatomic levels, which has applications for biomedicine, water treatment, data storage, and engineering (Pashazadeh-Panahi, 2019).

 In 2019, an experiment aboard the International Space Station (ISS) successfully produced picoparticles to enhance Alzheimer’s drug delivery.
 Nanoparticles, known as Bryosomes, were encapsulated within a frozen “ice-cream cake” consisting of layers of cell culture media and HEK-293 cells in collagen.
-After a series of freeze-thaw cycles, the Bryosomes were returned to Earth, where they had significantly reduced in size, showing greater efficiency in drug delivery (Aphios Corporation, 2024).
+After a series of freeze-thaw cycles, the Bryosomes were returned to earth, where they had significantly reduced in size, showing greater efficiency in drug delivery (Aphios Corporation, 2024).

-Behavior of Picoparticles in Microgravity
+Picoparticle Behavior in Microgravity

-Applications of Picoparticles in Microgravity
+Picoparticle Applications in Microgravity

 Still in its infancy, research into picoparticles offers a glimpse into transformative applications, especially when synthesized in microgravity.
 These applications extend beyond drug delivery and include materials processing, manufacturing techniques, and theoretical physics.

 Applications go beyond medicine.
-Nanoparticles are already being used to augment the properties of various materials, from durability to electrical conductivity.
+Nanoparticles are already used to augment the properties of various materials, from durability to electrical conductivity.
 Water and air purification, anti-fog and anti-corrosive coatings, better batteries, and faster electronic components.

 Challenges, Limitations, and the Road Ahead

-Access to microgravity environments remains limited, although the landscape is changing thanks to companies like Litegrav.
-Litegrav is pioneering simulated microgravity, making experimentation more accessible and less reliant on space missions.
+Litegrav is pioneering simulated microgravity, making experimentation broadly accessible and less reliant on space missions.
 As these technologies mature, they will accelerate advancements in picotechnology and other space-bioscience fields, like microgravity crystallization.

 Conclusion